florestankorp/filter-go/README.md

 When I set out to learn this language, I wanted to build something simple, fun and challenging:

-This [this problem set](https://cs50.harvard.edu/x/2022/psets/4/filter/more/) felt like a worthwhile challenge because it had just the right amount of complexity paired with the playfulness of manipulating bytes, sometimes leading to unexpected and interesting glitches:
+This [problem-set](https://cs50.harvard.edu/x/2022/psets/4/filter/more/) felt like a worthwhile challenge because it had just the right amount of complexity paired with the playfulness of manipulating bytes, sometimes leading to unexpected and interesting glitches:

 **Calculation errors when reversing the image**